caoqi95/Arduino_Learning/README.md

 ### Analog

 + Calibration: Define a maximum and minimum for expected analog sensor values.
-+ Fdaing: Use an analog output (PWM pin) to fade an LED.
++ Fading: Use an analog output (PWM pin) to fade an LED.

 ### Communication